 You may be in Cancun for a spring break or a family vacation, but you won’t be far away from the water, and therefore waterproof mobile pouches become essential.

-You can use these pouches to keep your money as well, as you get into the water for a quick swim, or a snorkeling session, etc.
+You can use these pouches to keep your money and get into the water for a quick swim, a snorkeling session, etc.

-It even makes sense to have one extra so that you can help a newfound friend.
+It makes sense to have one extra to help a newfound friend.

 4. Lip Balm with SPF

 Folks who haven’t had many beach holidays don’t know that their lips can also get sunburnt.

 Yes, lips take a toll under the Cancun sun and hence need protection.

 We suggest you buy a lip balm with high SPF (something more than 15) and ensure it is with you whenever you step out in Cancun.

 If you are holidaying during the summer, apply it to your lips regularly.

 If your vacation is a bit longer, we suggest you place an extra lip balm in your suitcase.

 5. After Sun Cooling Lotion